UST-DeMAF/DeMAF-Documentation/README.md

     * Run inside the DeMAF-Shell: transform --location file:/usr/share/opentelemetry-demo.yaml --technology kubernetes --commands "" --options visualize=false
     * Expected Result:
       ![Expected_Reuslt_ExampleI](resources/images/result_ex1.png)
+    * The result file can be found in the project folder `/deployment-config/volume/tadms`

  * **Example II**:
      * This example shows how to use the visualization service during the transformation.